itadinanta/corrosion/documentation/Troubleshooting.md

 This is a collection of troubleshooting tips and workarounds which have often popped up in discussion on the https://github.com/eclipse/corrosion/issues GitHub tracker.

+Before posting a bug report or asking for help it is recommended to collect as much information as you can about the problem you're having.
+This is so there are higher chances that 1) you ask the right people/project and 2) the people above will know where to look for the bug/issue without digging too much.
+This will generally result in much better solutions and shorter turnarounds.

+Reading through this document should provide you with a very high-altitude view on where the problem may be rooted and how to best look for, and feed back, debugging information.

+However, pinpointing a malfunctioning component is often not trivial, in which case searching the main https://github.com/eclipse/corrosion/issues, or posting to it, is usually a good first step, but will likely take longer to be addressed.

 ----

 ### Components and where to find them

 The Eclipse IDE for Rust Developer functionality is provided by cooperation of a few main components.
 In the general case, the installation process will spare you the pain of finding and putting these together, but it's often necessary at least to know about them when tracking the root cause of an issue.

-Problems will be resolved a lot quicker if they're posted to the relevant sub-project issue tracker earlier on.
-However, pinpointing a malfunctioning component is often not trivial, in which case searching the main https://github.com/eclipse/corrosion/issues, or posting to it, is usually a good first step.

 #### The **Eclipse IDE** platform